drupalprojects/recruit/README.txt

 Install both recruit and recruit_application.

-## Managing Jobs
+## How to Create a Job

+It's important to understand that a job is just a content type (node) with an Application reference field.
+This reference field is used to reference an application type.

+By default, the module creates a content type called Job with the application reference field.

-- Create a job by going to Content, "Add content" and click on Job
+- Create a job by going to Content, "Add content" and click on Job.
-- Select an application type from the application field and you're good to go.
+- Select an application type from the Application field and you're good to go.
+- Users should see an "Apply Now" link on the content page.

+If you want to allow anonymous users to submit applications, then assign them the "Create applications" permission.

 ## Managing Applications